Are Solar Panels Worth It?

 A Few More Words on Ownership

-There are other types of loans available that you might be considering, but it’s good to keep in mind a few words of advice from Stephanie Bonini at Sungage Financial:
+There are other types of financing available that you might be considering, such as personal loans, home-equity loans or home-equity line of credit.
+These are especially relevant in Canada where there is no federal investment tax credit.
+If you are considering these options, it’s good to keep in mind a few words of advice from Stephanie Bonini at Sungage Financial:

 “When compared to other traditional loan options, the advantage of solar loans is financing features that are specifically designed for the purchase of solar arrays, such as a built-in, ‘same as cash’ tax credit options.
 Ideally, the solar loan provider would also have an in-depth understanding of the solar industry and strong working relationships with installers.
 Just as a home mortgage is very different from a car loan, a solar loan is very different from a traditional home improvement loan.”